sparsell/classtech-frontend/README.md

-Use this frontend repo with <a href="https://github.com/sparsell/classtech-backend">classtech-backend to run the app.</a>
+Use this frontend repo with <a href="https://github.com/sparsell/classtech-backend">'classtech-backend'</a> to run the app.

 ClassTech is a React/Redux application with a Rails API.